thatbudakguy/primo-explore-devenv-docker/README.md

 docker-compose restart
 ```

-- making changes to `VIEW` or `PROXY_SERVER` will require the above restart command to take effect.
+- making changes to `VIEW` or `PROXY` will require the above restart command to take effect.
 - you can add as many views as you like to the `volumes` stanza.
 - you can add a central package by mounting it in the above manner and naming it `CENTRAL_PACKAGE`.